xpiu/minimal-to-do/README.md

 ## Benefits

 - **2️⃣ Only two files**: todo.md and todo.html
+- **🤖 AI-friendly**: AI loves the Markdown task format for task manipulation
 - **🍳 No installation**: Works in any browser
 - **💧 Drop-in simplicity**: Just drop the todo.md and todo.html files into a folder
 - **🌐 Always available**: Lives with your project, accessible to any team member with browser access
-- **🤖 AI-friendly**: Markdown format works perfectly with AI tools and version control
 - **🪶 Lightweight alternative**: Much simpler than heavy project management tools or complex todo apps
 - **🔧 No dependencies**
 - **📜 Open source**: MIT license for complete freedom